Lutando/docs-oxd/sources/plugin/wordpress/index.md

 Navigate to your OpenID Provider confiuration webpage `https://OpenID-Provider/.well-known/openid-configuration` to see supported `acr_values`.
 In the `Select acr` section of the plugin page, choose the mechanism which you want for authentication.

 Note: If the `Select acr` value is `none`, users will be sent to pass the OP's default authentication mechanism.

-##### Add acr

-The plugin will detect the OPs supported ACR values if this information is published in the OP's discovery endpoint.
-However, if the OP does not publish supported ACR values, you may need to add them manually.